CMC-AstroPi/Report/README.md

 ### Snippet 2:

-This is the function that has the task of obtaining the value of the earth's magnetic field given:
+This is the function that has the task of obtaining the value of the Earth's magnetic field given:
 - latitude
 - longitude
-- data acquisition of the data
+- acquisition of date and time of the data

 Thanks to the help of the site [NCEI Magnetic Field Calculators](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml#igrfwmm).